Akrotiri (prehistoric city): Frescoes

-The frescoes in Akrotiri are especially important for the study of Minoan art because they are so much better preserved than those that were already known from Knossos and other sites on Crete, which have nearly all survived only in small fragments, usually fallen to the ground.
+The frescoes in Akrotiri are especially important for the study of Minoan art because they are much better preserved than those that were already known from Knossos and other sites on Crete, which have nearly all survived only in small fragments, usually fallen to the ground.

 All of the pigments used by the artists at Akrotiri for painting the frescoes look as though they are mineral based and thus have resulted in the great preservation of the pieces.
 The colors used in Theran painting include white, yellow, red, brown, blue and black.
 The technique used is not true fresco, except for a few isolated instances, and instead appears as though the painting was begun while the plaster was still wet, but as though the artist made no effort to keep it wet, and seemed content to complete the work on a dry surface.
 As a result, often on the same fresco, the paint has penetrated the plaster in some areas but flakes off easily in others.

 Specialized techniques were required when it was discovered early on in the excavation process that the site contained numerous well preserved fresco wall paintings.
 Tassos Margaritoff, one of the leading restorers of Byzantine frescoes, is currently the supervisor of the Akrotiri project.
 The first fragments of fresco were discovered in 1968 in Sector Alpha and depict the head of an African, the head of a blue monkey and some large flying blue birds.

 In 1969, the fresco of the Blue Monkeys in Room Beta 6 was discovered and created increased excitement at the site.
 The rocky landscape which the monkeys are depicted climbing upon mimics the similar volcanic rocks near the site presently.

 In 1970 the Spring Fresco was uncovered in Room Delta 2.
 It is the first fresco to have been found perfectly preserved and still standing in its original installed position.
 The supporting wall of the fresco was not in the best condition and thus the fresco had to be removed immediately in order to preserve it.
 Rescuing the fresco was a delicate procedure and allowed the archaeologists and restorers to develop invaluable experience.

 A few other frescoes including The Fisherman and the Lady from the House of Ladies have been found standing, though detached from the wall.